-The first level, is the student assessment with respect to the course.
+The first level is the student assessment with respect to the course.
 This points to the individual student’s performance with respect to the course outcomes.
 The major goal of this level of assessment is to measure the student’s performance and learning capabilities.
-The assessment tools utilized should provide data that highlights student strengths and weaknesses and guides development with actionable recommendations for improvement.
+The assessment tools utilized should provide data that highlight student strengths and weaknesses and guides development with actionable recommendations for improvement.

-This level of assessment is usually carried out with assessments that provide insight’s in to a student’s understanding of the subject matter after the learning process.
-It includes exams, asking questions, giving them assignments based on what has been taught etc. Each assessment should be accurately mapped to the learning outcomes of the specific course or subject.
-This helps the teachers to decide if they should alter their teaching methods, or offer special assistance to students who may not achieve the desirable outcomes.
+This level of assessment is usually carried out with assessments that provide insight’s into a student’s understanding of the subject matter after the learning process.
+It includes exams, asking questions, giving them assignments based on what has been taught, etc. Each assessment should be accurately mapped to the learning outcomes of the specific course or subject.
+This helps the teachers to decide if they should alter their teaching methods, or offer special assistance to students who may not achieve the desired outcomes.

 Assessing individual student learning across courses accomplishes the following goals:

-- Provides an understanding on development over time
+- Provides an understanding of development over time

 - Provides actionable feedback for the student